 Taxi from Tel Aviv to Jerusalem

 One of the easiest, but by far the most expensive way to get from Tel Aviv to Jerusalem is by taxi.
 It’s ideal if there are a few of you travelling together to split the cost.
-You can hail a taxi from almost anywhere in Tel Aviv, but always remember to agree a price before you depart or ask the driver to turn on the meter.
-It’s also worth remembering some taxi drivers charge extra for luggage, more passengers, and to transport you during Shabbat, so be sure to clarify this first.
+You can hail a taxi from almost anywhere in Tel Aviv.
+Always remember to agree a price before you depart or ask the driver to turn on the meter.
+Some taxi drivers charge extra for luggage, more passengers, and transport on Shabbat, so be sure to clarify first.
 The cost will usually be around $75 USD one way with a journey time of around an hour.

 No matter where you decide to visit, whether that’s Tel Aviv’s best restaurants or a pick from our spa and wellness guide to Israel, now you know how to go!
 You can also see our hotels in Tel Aviv and our hotels in Jerusalem to make planning even more simple.